startxfr/docker-images/README.md

 | 0.3.0    | Adding support for fedora 30 containers
 | 0.2.0    | Adding support for fedora 29 and alpine containers

-sx-lib release is defined with the followng rules
+sx-lib release is defined with the following rules

 | Release  | Name  | Description
 |----------|-------|------